ShareMyWebStuff/template-lambda-layer-common/README.md

 validator
 services/db

 In order to deploy this layer you will need to build it and deploy it.
+When its deployed the layer is deployed with the next version number.
+This versioned layer will need to be added to the lambda functions.

 **Before doing this you will need to change the layer name to one you want in the package.json file.**